Arghyam-Team/Wave2WebHack/README.md

 Performance metrics for Modelling and Prediction  for the below Datasets considered are

+Monitoring water levels can have numerous environmental benefits and is a popular measurement for a number of different industries and organisations.
+Below we will discuss some of the common applications water level monitoring devices, as well as some of the valuable insights that recording this can reveal.
+Remote water level monitoring

+Whereas water level monitoring used to be done by manually, with engineers sent to record levels of water on a fixed, often monthly basis, the ever-increasing improvements to technology means that water level monitoring can now be done remotely.

+Telemetric devices allow for water levels to be recorded much more regularly.
+This data can then be sent to other devices over great distances which allows for greater response capabilities and ease of use.

+In addition, remote water level monitoring also carry a number of other benefits including improved accuracy and reduced risk of human errors.
+Common applications for water level monitoring

+As well as time-saving benefits, water level monitoring can have a wide variety of environmental benefits, such as improved visibility on potential flood situations.
+By utilising water level monitoring systems, it is much easier to rapidly deploy countermeasures in the event that levels become too high or low.

+Water level loggers feature highly sensitive pressure sensors which can detect the smallest of changes to water level and can send alerts to preferred contacts alerting them to the situation.

+This benefit means that water level monitoring is commonly used in some of the following applications:

+    Flood monitoring
+    River level monitoring
+    Wetland studies
+    Tidal studies
+    Groundwater monitoring
+    Surface water monitoring

 **Daily reservoir water data for the 4  reservoirs Kabini,Harangi,Hemavathi,KSR